sbredenk/CORAL/README.rst

        # OR if you are you going to be contributing to the code or building documentation
        pip install -e '.[dev]'
+6. Install ORBIT wherever you would like (in coral path works: ``<path-to-CORAL>/``) using the following command.

+	pip install orbit-nrel

 Dependencies
 ~~~~~~~~~~~~